 Coach, for instance, ran a campaign called “#MyFirstCoach” in 2015 to celebrate Mother’s Day.
 WeChat users, who uploaded a photo of themselves and their mothers, could have a chance to be featured on Coach’s homepage and win a Coach wristlet.

 WeChat KOLs (key opinion leaders) are popular accounts that already have a large number of subscribers.
 These can be individuals or media organizations that have operate a WeChat Official Account.
 Brands can search KOLs on WeChat or through marketing agencies.
-The cooperation model usually requires you to prepare or confirm the content with KOLs who then publish it on their WeChat accounts to promote your brand.
+The cooperation model usually requires you to prepare or confirm the content with KOLs who then publish it on their WeChat Official Accounts to promote your brand.

 6. Use WeChat Advertising to Drive Measurable Results

 For more information, please read our WeChat Advertising 101 Guide.